New Florida Law Changes the Rules for Medical Malpractice

 A new law in Florida (SB 1792) will make it more difficult for Florida citizens to pursue medical malpractice cases.
 The law changes the qualifications for expert witnesses who can testify against a doctor.
 Before the new law went into effect, the requirements for expert witnesses stipulated that the witness was a healthcare provider who practiced in the “same or similar” specialty.
 Now, SB 1792 requires that the expert witness must be a specialist in the exact same field as the doctor on trial.

-If you have been injured by medical malpractice, please contact the law firm of Colling Gilbert Wright & Carter or call 855-880-4741 today to schedule a free consultation with one of our Florida medical malpractice lawyers.
+If you have been injured by medical malpractice, please contact the law firm of Colling Gilbert Wright or call 407-712-7300 today to schedule a free consultation with one of our Florida medical malpractice lawyers.

 This new law will make medical malpractice much harder to fight.
 Finding a physician who is qualified to testify will be much more difficult, and those who do fit the requirement may be very reluctant to testify against their colleagues.